RedMiner2005/BioF111Notes/biolab.md

   * Phototube/photocell: light to electrical energy
 * Order of Rf (descending): Carotene, Xanthophyll, Chlorophyll a, Chlorophyll b
 * Chlorophyll b is the most hydrophilic.
 It goes the least distance in the experiment since the solvent is not water, it is petroleum ether, which is hydrophobic
+* Transpiration regulates turgidity of a plant cell by reducing the turgor pressure